AnujSsStw/newsarchive-appwrite/README.md

 ## Haven't loaded the data for regular update
 # Backend still need a bit more work to update/ render content of a give site hourly
-- for now only 29 / 25 / 26 march example data is present
+- for now only news18 and indiatoday news will render as for example